bsimser/MinecraftModManager/README.md

 *Easy to use*

 Simply enter the URL where your mod is and the manager will download it for you to use the next time you run Minecraft.
+The manager even checks for new versions and updates automatically in the background without interrupting your use.

 *Built in download manager*